 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 Udemy’s program manager/team has gotten better over the years, and they quickly address publisher inquiries.

 Udemy pays a low commission rate.
 Gone are the days when it paid affiliates 40 to 50 percent per sale.
-It has since lowered its commission rate to 15 percent (12 percent on FlexOffers), which makes the program less appealing than before.
-Programs that pay less than 30 percent don’t grab my attention or active participation.
+It has since lowered its commission rate to 15 percent, which makes the program less appealing than before.
+Programs that pay less than 30 percent shouldn’t grab your attention and don’t warrant your active participation.

 Udemy offers a subpar seven-day cookie period (it was previously 30 days before the transition to Rakuten LinkShare).
 Thirty to 90-day conversion periods are common, but Udemy has chosen to buck fairness and practicality.
 Giving seven days to convert a sale benefits Udemy, not you.
 It’s one more example of why many instructors and publishers view Udemy as a win-lose proposition.